-- Has release or evaluation by a mental health provider been overlooked by the arresting officer or jail staff? - > What assumptions have I made about this person and their family? - Have I made assumptions about who is present in the courtroom, overlooking transportation or other concerns in favor of shortcuts and assumptions about whether the person will return to court if released? - ➢ How might my assumptions (or the assumptions of those involved at prior intercept points) influence my decision-making?
+- Has equity been considered in prior intercept points?
+Do I know the difference between equal treatent and equitable treatment? - ➢ Has release or evaluation by a mental health provider been overlooked by the arresting officer or jail staff? - What assumptions have I made about the cultural identity, genders, profession, and background of this person and their family? - Have I made assumptions about who is present in the courtroom, overlooking transportation or other concerns in favor of shortcuts and assumptions about whether the person will return to court if released? - How might my assumptions (or the assumptions of those involved at prior intercept points) influence my decision-making?